 The academic services staff will communicate with faculty to make them aware of injuries and the related symptoms that student-athletes may experience.
 Student-athletes will refrain from all classroom activity the same day as a concussion.
-Possible modification to classroom activity to allow cognitive rest, providing adequate time for recovery, while allowing the student-athlete to participate in some classroom activity, also may be necessary.
-When the student-athlete resumes class, faculty will be aware that their academic performance may suffer during the recovery process and that student-athletes should progress to the classroom and studying activities as tolerated.
+Possible modification to classroom activity to allow cognitive rest, providing adequate time for recovery, while allowing the Student-Athlete to participate in some classroom activity, also may be necessary.
+When the Student-Athlete resumes class, faculty will be aware that their academic performance may suffer during the recovery process and that student-athletes should progress to the classroom and studying activities as tolerated.
+Please refer to (Appendix I) for a sample return-to-learn letter.

-Final authority to return-to-learn will reside with the lead sports physician, who will continue re-evaluation of the student-athlete until symptoms resolve.
-If symptoms are persistent after a 14-day period, further modifications will be recommended by the multi-disciplinary team.
+Final authority to return-to-learn will reside with the head sports medicine physician who will continue re-evaluation of the Student-Athlete until symptoms resolve.
+If symptoms are persistent or worsen with academic challenges, further modifications may be recommended by the head sports medicine physician and/or any member of the multidisciplinary team.